anshu3769/InsightDS_Pharmacy_Counting/README.md

                     -> If present, do nothing
-                    -> If not present, add the id to the list of prescribers in Dictionary 2 -> Update the cost of the drug in Dictionary 1 -> Update the count of the prescribers with lentgh of the list against that drug in Dictionary 2.
+                    -> If not present, add the id to the list of prescribers in Dictionary 2 -> Update the cost of the drug in Dictionary 1 -> Update the count of the prescribers with length of the list against that drug in Dictionary 2.
      3) Sort the Dictionary 1 after all the entries are available in the dictionary
      4) Store the dictionary to the output file.